seniorglez/UdachnyMC/README.md

 Copyright (C) 2020 Diego Dominguez Gonzalez

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 3 of the License, or any later version.
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or any later version.

 This program is distributed in the hope that it will be useful,